-Whether you’re on your feet all day chasing after kiddos or just standing around the water cooler at work, your feet take a lickin’ and hardly ever get any TLC in return.
+Whether you’re on them all day chasing after kiddos or just standing around the water cooler at work, your feet take a lickin’ and hardly ever get any TLC in return.
 But an Epsom salt foot soak is the perfect way to relax those babies after a long day.

-A hot soak helps soothe muscles, hydrate skin, and can relieve aches and pains due to standing for hours or walking in uncomfortable shoes.
-Plus, Epsom salt can help reduce swelling and keep bacteria and blisters away.
+A hot soak helps soothe muscles, hydrate skin, and can relieve aches and pains from standing for hours or walking in uncomfortable shoes.
+Plus, Epsom salt soaks can help reduce swelling and keep bacteria and blisters away.

 Epsom Salt Foot Soak

-Epsom salt isn’t actually a salt at all.
+Epsom salt isn’t actually salt like table salt.
 It’s a naturally occurring mineral compound of magnesium and sulfate, both of which contain therapeutic properties [source].
-Because it’s chock full of beneficial minerals, it’s a staple in a lot of beauty, household and gardening recipes.
-But it’s really Epsom salt’s health benefits that standout the most.
+Because it’s chock full of beneficial minerals, it’s a staple in a lot of beauty, household, and gardening recipes.
+But it’s really Epsom salt’s health benefits that stand out the most.

 The combination of magnesium and sulfate is a highly effective tonic for all sorts of ailments.
-And simply soaking your feet in it can have full-body benefits ranging from improved sleep to less pain—and everything in between.
+And simply soaking your feet in it can bring about some full-body benefits, ranging from improved sleep to less pain.

 4 Benefits of an Epsom Salt Foot Soak

 1. Reduces pain and inflammation

 Everyone knows that stress and insomnia go hand in hand.
-Not only does Epsom salt help relax muscles but it also helps relax the mind and relieve stress.
-And since a magnesium deficiency can make stress worse, boosting magnesium intake can have a profound impact on stress levels and sleep quality.
+Not only does Epsom salt help relax muscles, but it also helps calm the mind and relieve stress.
+Evidence shows improvements in sleep quality in people with health conditions [source], particularly arthritis [source].